-With the decision of the United States Food and Drug Administration to monitor incoming shipments of tuna, the shipping companies operating out of Japan initiated a requirement that the Japanese certify export shipments as being free of radioactivity.
+With the decision of the United States Food and Drug Adrinistration to monitor incoming shipments of tuna, the ship-

-When I arrived in Japan on March 22, the Japanese had already monitored their first outgoing shipment of frozon tuna.
+When I arrived in Japan on March 22, the Japanese had alsady monitored their first outgoing shipment of frozen tuna.

 The Ministry of Welfare undertook to have its sanitation inspectors trained in the use of geiger counters and began the routine inspection of both incoming and outgoing tuna at five ports.

-All vessels were instructed to return to one of these ports.
-Five geiger counters were obtained from the Far East Command and 1 loaned to the Japanese.
-In addition, they mustored approximately the same number from various sources in Japan.
+It vessels were instructed to return to one of these ports.
+Five geiger counters were obtained from the Far East Command and loaned to the Japanese.
+In addition, they mustered approximately the same number from various sources in Japan.